10 Hotel Hacks: Tips on Booking a Room and When is the best time to book?

-You’ve decided on a destination, you have your travel dates.
-Now it’s time for the fun part.
-For me, booking a hotel is that first step to feeling like the vacation is really happening.
+For me, booking a hotel is the first step to feeling like the vacation is really happening.
 Once I have that confirmation email, the excitement starts to build and I know I can get to work researching my itinerary.
+But how can you know when is the best time to book a hotel?

-Don’t let your excitement cloud your judgement and consider these tips to make sure you’re off to a great start.
-Booking a hotel room does have some specifics to watch out for.
-A frustrating experience at the hotel can really put a damper on a trip.
+Don’t let your excitement cloud your judgment and consider these tips on what to know before booking a hotel online to make sure you're getting the best hotel room you can.
+Booking a hotel room online does have some specifics to watch out for, and a frustrating experience at the hotel can really put a damper on a trip.
 Like when you get the nonrefundable rate when you’re still trying to lock down your travel dates.
 Stressful much?

 Full disclosure: I love adventures and can spend all day hiking the mountains of Chile and getting seasick trying to cage dive with white sharks in South Africa.
-But I need my sleeping quarters to be comfortable, and I mean in all aspects.
+But I need my sleeping quarters to be comfortable in all aspects.

 Hiking in Chile

-Don't make a mistake of automatically entering your accommodation dates based on your departure date.
+Top tip 2: Don't make the mistake of automatically entering your accommodation dates based on your departure date.
 The same thing goes for your check-out date.
-If you have a flight departing after midnight, you’ll essentially want to check out on the day before your flight.
+If you have a flight departing after midnight, you’ll essentially want to check out the day before your flight.

 Book a hotel in South Africa: check!
 Stare at the views: check!